Baconamassado/Infinix/README.md

 # Infinix - Roblox Cheat

-Infinix is a powerful Roblox cheat that can search and integrate infinite scripts for any game, all using the unofficial ScriptBlox API.
-Whether you're looking to enhance your gameplay or automate tasks, Infinix has you covered with a wide variety of built-in scripts and customizable features.
+Infinix is a powerful Roblox cheat that can search for and integrate an infinite number of scripts for any game, all using the unofficial ScriptBlox API.
+Whether you're looking to enhance your gameplay or disrupt others, Infinix has you covered with a wide variety of scripts.
+Get the script you want with Infinix — it all depends on your preferences.

 ## 🚀 New Features & Updates